Sam Torrance: Senior career

-Playing style

-During his prime, Torrance was known for long driving and accurate short iron play, often played in a daring style.
+During his prime, Torrance was known for long driving and accurate short iron play.

 Torrance was also an early user of the broomhandle putter.
 After a disappointing 1988 season on the greens, Torrance experimented with the long putter that was already being used successfully in the U.S. He debuted his version, which anchored on the chin rather than the midriff, at the 1989 Jersey Open and subsequently finished in the top five.
 He has used it relatively successfully ever since.

-Family, honours
+Personal life

-Torrance married English actress Suzanne Danielle in 1988.
+Torrance married English actress Suzanne Danielle in 1995.
 They have four children.

 Torrance's father Bob also coached Sam's son Daniel who played golf to a high level, competing with Sam at the Dunhill Links Championship in the Pro Am competition, winning it once.

-Torrance was awarded an MBE in 1996 for services to golf, and an OBE in the 2003 New Year Honours List, for his captaincy of Europe's Ryder Cup team.

-Books, broadcasting career

-Torrance is the author or co-author of several golf books; Play It Again, Sam: The Autobiography (2001), An Enduring Passion: My Ryder Cup Years (2003), Sam: The Autobiography of Sam Torrance, Golf's Ryder Cup Winning Hero (2003), With Friends Like These: A Selective History of the Ryder Cup (2006), Out of Bounds: Legendary Tales From the 19th Hole (2012).